 Chairman of School Council

 Governing Body of St Hilda’s School

-As a Diocesan-owned school, the governing body of the school is Diocesan Council.
+As St Hilda’s School is a Diocesan-owned school, the governing body of the school is Diocesan Council.
 The members of the Diocesan Council are:

-Diocesan Council delegates certain governance functions to the School Council via the School’s Constitution.
+Diocesan Council delegates certain governance functions to St Hilda’s School Council via the School’s Constitution.

-In circumstances where the directors of the governing body must be provided with a report about sexual abuse or likely sexual abuse the Diocesan Council has, pursuit to Section 366B of the Education (General Provisions) Act, delegated that role to Mr Greg Miles, the Director of Professional Standards within the Diocese.
+In circumstances where the Directors of the Governing Body must be provided with a report about sexual abuse or likely sexual abuse the Diocesan Council has, pursuant to Section 366B of the Education (General Provisions) Act 2017 delegated that role to Mr Greg Milles, the Director of Professional Standards within the diocese.

 Message from School Chairman

 The School Council is dedicated to supporting a strategic direction which not only builds a vibrant, world-class educational facility but that promotes personal achievement, self-confidence and strong Christian values within a supportive learning environment.